Blunkn/yap_shortener_9000/README.md

 - Python 3.13 or above.
 https://www.python.org/downloads/ Download the latest *stable* version(not pre-release, etc).
 When installing, check the "add to PATH" option.
 I'm pretty sure there was one.

+- Python Dependencies:
+    - Pillow
+    - Pytesseract
+    - python-docx
+    - PyPDF2

+To install dependencies, type "pip install" and then the dependency name on Command Prompt.

 - Tesseract-OCR.
 https://github.com/UB-Mannheim/tesseract/wiki Download the latest x64 installer.
 When installing, check "install for everyone".